 \section{Abstract}

-The goal of this article is to emphasize the role of cubical sets in enriched categories theory and infinity-categories theory.
+The goal of this article is to emphasize the role of cubical sets in enriched category theory and infinity-category theory.
 We show in particular that categories enriched in cubical sets provide a convenient way to describe many infinity-categories appearing in the context of homological algebra.